harumuki/thorsten-hans.com/_posts/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.md

 excerpt: 'CronJobs build an essential part of many applications.
 Often, you''ve to persist some kind of data from application artifacts like CronJobs.
 This article demonstrates how to build such a CronJob with Azure Files and run it on a Kubernetes cluster. '
 featured_image: /assets/images/posts/feature_images/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.jpg
 ---
 Tasks need to be executed repeatedly in almost every application.
 We all know requirements like these.
-Perhaps you have to clean up some tables in the database or you’ve to delete temporary files, no matter which requirement you’ve exactly, but *CronJobs* in *Kubernetes* are exactly designed for scenarios like these.
+Perhaps you have to clean up some tables in the database or you've to delete temporary files, no matter which requirement you've exactly, but *CronJobs* in *Kubernetes* are exactly designed for scenarios like these.
 *Kubernetes* offers *CronJobs* as first-class citizen objects.
 In the scope of *Kubernetes*, a *CronJob* should be used if you want to execute a piece of software either at a specified point in time or repeatedly at specified points in time.
-Technically it’s just a regular Pod with a schedule definition.
-You’ve to provide your schedule using the good old [cron format](https://en.wikipedia.org/wiki/Cron){:target="_blank"}.
+Technically it's just a regular Pod with a schedule definition.
+You've to provide your schedule using the good old [cron format](https://en.wikipedia.org/wiki/Cron){:target="_blank"}.

 If you want some nice cron string generator, go and check [crontab.guru](https://crontab.guru/){:target="_blank"}.

-For demonstration purpose, we’ll use a simple .NET Core Console Application.
+For demonstration purpose, we'll use a simple .NET Core Console Application.
 Each time you execute the app, a new text file with a unique name will be written to an output folder.
 In this case, the output folder is an *Azure File Share* created and powered by a simple *Azure Storage Account*.
-If you follow the instructions, you’ll end up - as shown in the picture below -  with a new unique file on your *Azure File Share* every minute.
+If you follow the instructions, you'll end up - as shown in the picture below -  with a new unique file on your *Azure File Share* every minute.

 {% include image-caption.html imageurl="/assets/images/posts/2018/kubernetes-cronjob-azure-file-share.png"
 title="Files create by the CronJob on Azure Files" caption="Files create by the CronJob on Azure Files" %}